 Karma for Big Pharma?

-In 2007, Purdue Pharma as a corporate entity and three of its top executives as culpable individuals, entered guilty pleas to criminal charges that they had knowingly misled the Food and Drug Administration, prescribers, and patients about the abuse/addiction potential of their top product, OxyContin.
+In 2007, Purdue Pharma as a corporate entity and three of its top executives as culpable individuals entered guilty pleas to criminal charges that they had knowingly misled the Food and Drug Administration, prescribers, and patients about the abuse/addiction potential of their top product, OxyContin.

 One of the charges was that Purdue’s sales reps had fraudulently and over-aggressively misrepresented OxyContin as a much safer alternative to other short-acting painkillers.
-The government’s major charge was that Purdue’s sales force had been expressly directed to strongly emphasize that “OxyContin had less euphoric effect and less abuse potential than short-acting opioids“.
+The government’s major charge was that Purdue’s sales force had been expressly directed to strongly emphasize that “OxyContin had a less euphoric effect and less abuse potential than short-acting opioids“.